 An added bonus of leaving your yard au naturel is all that dead foliage helps fertilize your lawn over the winter months!
-However, if you absolutely must clean up your yard in the fall, consider making one or two brush piles at the back of your yard or out of sight.
+However, if you absolutely must clean up your yard in the fall, consider leaving a few brush piles at the back of your yard or out of sight.
 Your backyard friends will thank you for it.

 If you live in an area that doesn’t provide much shelter by way of trees, bushes or thick brush, you can help provide roosting sites by planting dense bushes, trees, and vines that are evergreen (retain their foliage during the winter) or by adding nesting boxes of various sizes to your yard.
 Just be sure they’re out of reach of dogs and cats!

-When it’s freezing out, chances are most of the water that wildlife can access is frozen.
-If it’s icy out, be sure to use sand or non-toxic ice melting solutions.
+Don't forget about the ground, either!
+Many people use de-icing salts when conditions are slippery.
+These salts are toxic to wild animals when they've melted into water.
+It is better for the wildlife if you can use sand or non-toxic ice melting solutions.
 An unfortunate and common occurrence after a freeze is the poisoning of animals by ice melting chemicals when drinking melted ice and snow.

 Finally, consider making some habitats or hides with plastic tubs and straw.
 Don't use fabric or cardboard as the sole insulators, as they can get wet and moldy very easily.
 You can create hides easily by cutting two doors into plastic tubs and stuffing them with straw.
 These hides can serve as safe havens for small mammals, opossums, and local feral cats.